IthronMinya/IthronMinya.github.io/README.md

   <img src="./images/collection1.png" width="100%"><br>
  </p>

 Here we can see that the model seems to base its prediction on different pixel attribution patterns, for example clearly visible for the scissors images, that seem to have a clearly different pattern from the rock images.
-GradCam does so very prominently.
+Grad-CAM does so very prominently.

 But now, let's increase the bias of the images.
 We are only adding a constant number on each channel of the input image, this makes the content for us visually brighter, but doesn't affect the relative pixel color differences.
 For us each channel value is capped at 255 as maximum brightness, so the visual representation is capped at that value, but the input for the model doesn't know that, so we can have inference anyways.
 So let's see how the different methods perform: